UNIVERSAL FUND MEMBERBelgian living in Thailand. CTO at DeeMoney

 Robin joined Watsi on September 15th, 2014.
-Two years ago, Robin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Robin's most recent donation traveled 4,400 miles to support Justine, an 18-year-old man from Kenya, to fund fracture repair surgery.
+Four years ago, Robin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robin's most recent donation traveled 350 miles to support Sreang, a 69 year old retired rice farmer from Cambodia, to fund eye surgery.

 Robin has funded healthcare for 53 patients in 11 countries.